-The formal programming at Fledge lasts for 10 weeks.
+The formal programming at Fledge lasts for 7 or 8 weeks.
 It’s a short amount of time for all that gets accomplished.
 It’s incredible intense.

 We meet formally at least once per day.
 Twice per week in class.
 Three times per week checking in on goals and progress.
 Once per week for an all-hands lunch.
 Other times to meet guest speakers and other visitors.

 We spend three of the ten weeks honing our story telling skills.
 This culminates in not just one on-stage event, but three, showcasing the fledglings to other fledglings, to the community, and to investors.

 Beyond all this structure, we have each fledgling set their own goals for the program, crafting it to the specific needs of their startup.
 Fledge is the type of program where the more you put in, the more you get out.
 And its the type of program where we eagerly ask the participants to push us to deliver more.

 Fledge provides far more training than most accelerators, covering the full set of entrepreneurial skills required by successful entrepreneurs.

 This curriculum includes a series on online lectures based on The Next Step, the full text of all six book, follow-up lessons, etc. It provide a framework for structuring a viable business plan, understanding startup marketing and startup sales, a step by step guide to creating a startup financial plan, putting together and delivering a great investor pitch, explains the realities of fundraising, and more.

 This is an MBA level curriculum, used at at Presidio Graduate School.